ck-sayan/Web-Development-Bootcamp/README.md

 3. **ToDo List**: A full-stack application with a Node.js backend and MongoDB database for managing tasks.
 4. **Blog Website**: A blog platform with RESTful routing and dynamic content using EJS templates.
 5. **Decentralized Voting System**: A blockchain-based voting system as part of the Web3 section.

-## 🎉 Conclusion 🎉

-Thank you for exploring my Web Development Bootcamp repository!
-This journey has been enriching, and I've gained hands-on experience in both front-end and back-end development.
-If you have any questions, feedback, or would like to discuss any project, feel free to reach out.

-Best regards,
-Sayan Chakraborty